About St James’s

 Experiences

-Soak up St James’s history on a stroll, discover art that spans centuries and disciplines or treat yourself to a day of shopping.
+Soak up St James’s history on a stroll, discover art that spans centuries and disciplines, or treat yourself to a day of shopping.

 Sightseeing

-Thanks to its proximity to so many landmarks, a stroll around the borders of St James’s is an action-packed activity in itself, with Piccadilly Circus, Trafalgar Square and Buckingham Palace all in the vicinity, as well as the Royal parks of St James’s and Green Park.
+Thanks to its proximity to so many landmarks, a stroll around the borders of St James’s is an action-packed activity in itself, with Piccadilly Circus, Trafalgar Square and Buckingham Palace all in the vicinity, as well as the Royal Parks of St James’s and Green Park.

 Theatre